 This 10-minute short film, written, directed and co-produced by Kelvin, follows a work-obsessed man who finds a mango on his doorstep every morning.
 His search for who is leaving them and why leads him to an unexpected wake-up call rooted in his childhood.

-Africa’s most popular animated TV show for early learners, teaching literacy, numeracy, and social-emotional skills to children aged 3–6.
-Kelvin is currently the show’s lead writer.
+Africa’s most popular animated TV show for early learners, following a 4-year-old girl who enters a magical land where she learns literacy, numeracy, and social-emotional skills.
+Kelvin is currently a writer on the show.

 An award-winning African animated TV show that teaches STEM and social-emotional learning to children aged 7–13.
-Kelvin is currently the show’s lead writer.
+Kelvin is currently a writer on the show.

 A 15-minute reimagining of a true story.
 It follows an eight-year-old mischievous boy who breaks the bed base while playing.
 He and his sister must fix the bed and their definition of love before their strict mother returns home.
 Written and Directed by Kelvin.
 Supported by Nafasi Art Space.

 An animated TV show about twins who travel across Africa with their fairy friend Bubelang to explore different cultures and learn literacy.
-Kelvin is currently the show’s lead writer.
+Kelvin is currently a writer on the show.